OpenDSA/OpenDSA/RST/en/Development/ExternalSort.rst

 #.
 Each pass through the run files provides larger and larger runs
    until only one run remains.

-This algorithm can easily take advantage of the double buffering techniques described in Module :numref:`BuffPool`.
+This algorithm can easily take advantage of :ref:`double buffering <double buffering> BuffPool`.
 Note that the various passes read the input run files sequentially and write the output run files sequentially.
 For sequential processing and double buffering to be effective,